Faculty + Visiting Artists

 Bill Bleich (MFA, UCLA), associate director of the MFA in Writing for the Screen and Stage, is a screenwriter with more than a dozen produced network television movies, features, mini-series and pilots to his credit.
 His telefilm, Deadly Messages, was nominated for an Edgar Award for Best Mystery.
 Other credits include: Good Cops, Bad Cops; Danger Island; The Midnight Hour; Smoky Mountain Christmas; Children of Stepford; Gladiator; The Hearse; When Dreams Come True and From the Dead of Night.
 He created the Universal syndicated television series Shades of L.A. and was on staff of the Showtime series Poltergeist: The Legacy.

 Rebecca Gilman (MFA, University of Iowa) was recently named to Goodman Theatre's Artistic Collective.
-She is the author of plays including Spinning Into Butter, Boy Gets Girl, The Crowd You're In With, Dollhouse, A True History of the Johnstown Flood, The Heart is a Lonely Hunter, Blue Surge, and The Glory of Living.
+Rebecca Gilman’s play Luna Gale won the Steinberg/ATCA New Play Award 2015.
+It premiered at the Goodman Theater this past winter, winning the Equity Jeff Award for Best New Work.
+Luna Gale was remounted at the Center Theatre Group in Los Angeles.
+Additional plays include Spinning Into Butter, Boy Gets Girl, The Crowd You're In With, Dollhouse, A True History of the Johnstown Flood, The Heart is a Lonely Hunter, Blue Surge, and The Glory of Living.
 Boy Gets Girl was listed as in Time Magazine's list of top 10 plays and musicals of the decade.
 Her plays have received numerous productions at regional theatres and abroad, including productions at the Goodman Theatre (where she is a member of the Goodman Theatre Artistic Collective), the Royal Court Theatre, Lincoln Center Theatre, the Public Theater, Manhattan Theatre Club, New York Theatre Workshop, and Manhattan Class Company.
 She is the recipient of a Guggenheim Fellowship, The Prince Prize for Commissioning New Work, The Roger L. Stevens Award from the Kennedy Center Fund for New American Plays, The Evening Standard Award for Most Promising Playwright, and The George Devine Award.
+She has also been named a Charles Deering McCormick Professor of Teaching Excellence, Northwestern’s highest honor for teaching.
 She was named a finalist for the 2001 Pulitzer Prize for her play, The Glory of Living.